anubhavyadav/Caxuo_PICshark/README.md

 ### 💡 Advantages - Why choose Caxuo PICshark?

+- 🧩 Five Image related essential processes in one app
 - 🚀 Free to use, Lightweight & portable — no installation needed
 - 📊 Progress & status bar for visual feedback
 - ⏹️ Cancel export anytime
 - 💻 Works 100% offline (No Adware or Bloatware)
 - 🧩 Process hundreds of Images in bulk/batch
-- 🚫 No watermark in Compress, Resize, Convert, and Combine process of the App
+- 🚫 No watermark in Compress, Resize, Convert and Combine process of the App

 ---